jekyll/jekyll-sass-converter/README.md

 # Jekyll Sass Converter

-Let Jekyll build you Sass and SCSS!
+Let Jekyll build your Sass and SCSS!

 [![Build Status](https://travis-ci.org/jekyll/jekyll-sass-converter.png?branch=master)](https://travis-ci.org/jekyll/jekyll-sass-converter)

 ## Installation

-**Jekyll Sass Converter requires Jekyll 2.0.0 or greater.**
+**Jekyll Sass Converter requires Jekyll 2.0.0 or greater and is bundled with Jekyll so you don't need to install it if you're already using Jekyll.**

 Add this line to your application's Gemfile: